archivesunleashed/archivesunleashed.org/content/cloud/index.md

 ![Cloud collections](/images/analysis.png)

-In addition, we use [Graphpass](https://github.com/archivesunleashed/graphpass) to help to create a simple network visualization powered by [Sigma js](http://sigmajs.org/) on the collection dashboard, and display a table of the top 10 domains occurrences in a given collection.
+In addition, we use [Graphpass](https://github.com/archivesunleashed/graphpass) to help to create a simple network visualization powered by [Sigma js](http://sigmajs.org/) on the collection dashboard.
+Sigma is a JavaScript library that assists in drawing and displaying graphs.

+GraphPass produces visualization-related data in the network files such as color, position and size based on common social network algorithms.
+In the networks each node (dot) represents a domain (i.e. all of the URLs within a domain such as “yorku.ca” or “newyorktimes.com”) and each edge (line) represents a link from one node to another.

+Users can explore and interact with the network using the helper buttons in the top left corner of the network window.

+* Full Screen - opens up the network to full screen for easier interaction
+* Zoom in/out - zooms the camera into the network and away from it
+* Refresh - brings the network diagram back to its original state
+* Scale up and scale down - allows users to see more or less node labels in the network

 ![Full graph](/images/graph.png)

+A few cautionary notes on “scale up” and “scale down” are in order.
+With website networks, some sites have so many links compared to the others, that they obscure everything else.
+AUK’s scale-up feature uses **logarithmic transformation** to make the graph a bit easier to read.
+For example, six nodes with size values 1, 10, 100, 1000, 10000 and 1,000,000,000 can be transformed using a base 10 logarithm to produce new sizes 0, 1, 2, 3, 5, & 9, making the node sizes much closer together in size.

 Future development will focus on filtering further down on a collection, and integrating the new [DataFrame](https://spark.apache.org/docs/latest/sql-programming-guide.html) functionality we're adding to AUT via a [JDBC](https://en.wikipedia.org/wiki/JDBC_driver) connector.